Fitness (biology)

 Inclusive fitness differs from individual fitness by including the ability of an allele in one individual to promote the survival and/or reproduction of other individuals that share that allele, in preference to individuals with a different allele.
+To avoid double counting, inclusive fitness excludes the contribution of other individuals to the survival and reproduction of the focal individual.
 One mechanism of inclusive fitness is kin selection.

 Fitness as propensity

 Fitness is often defined as a propensity or probability, rather than the actual number of offspring.
 For example, according to Maynard Smith, "Fitness is a property, not of an individual, but of a class of individuals—for example homozygous for allele A at a particular locus.
-Thus the phrase ’expected number of offspring’ means the average number, not the number produced by some one individual.
+Thus the phrase 'expected number of offspring' means the average number, not the number produced by some one individual.
 If the first human infant with a gene for levitation were struck by lightning in its pram, this would not prove the new genotype to have low fitness, but only that the particular child was unlucky."

 Alternatively, "the fitness of the individual—having an array x of phenotypes—is the probability, s(x), that the individual will be included among the group selected as parents of the next generation."

 Models of fitness

-In order to avoid the complications of sex and recombination, the concept of fitness is restricted to an asexual population without genetic recombination.
-Thus, fitnesses can be assigned directly to genotypes and measured.
-There are two commonly used measures of fitness – absolute fitness and relative fitness.
+In order to avoid the complications of sex and recombination, the concept of fitness is presented below in the restricted setting of an asexual population without genetic recombination.
+Thus, fitnesses can be assigned directly to genotypes.
+There are two commonly used operationalizations of fitness – absolute fitness and relative fitness.